CSCfi/csc-user-guide/docs/accounts/how-to-switch-between-projects.md

 follows.

 1. Login to [MyCSC](https://my.csc.fi).
-1. On the left navigation menu, choose My profile.
+1. Choose _My Profile_ in the navigation menu on the left.
 1. Select the Default billing project.
-1. Click on Save.
+1. Click _Save_.

 The selected default billing project is migrated to several services: